Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 SModeSrcEdr uses SModeMsg, SModeLineInp, SModeLevAdj and SModeFileSel in its implementation to realize the desired behavior of its UI.

-# Designing a mode of operation:
+# How a Modal UI operates / Designing a mode of operation:

 The main task in creating a Modal app is designing a mode of operation that specifically caters to the app's primary function.